 - Maximum loan amount: $417,000 or the geographic VA maximum mortgage limit

-FHA loans are government insured loans through the U.S. Department of Housing and Urban Development, also called HUD.
-These loans provide an excellent start for first time homebuyers, offering options such as a low down payment or a low closing cost option.
+FHA loans are government-insured loans through the U.S. Department of Housing and Urban Development, also called HUD.
+FHA loans offer an excellent start to first-time home buyers, with options such as a low down payment or a low closing cost option.

 - Low down payment is required

 - Your own personal savings are not required to pay down payment or closing costs.
 Gift funds may be used instead